ONE shines light on the “Trillion Dollar Scandal”

 Dr. David McNair, Transparency & Accountability Policy Director at ONE said:

 The trillion dollars that is being lost is not development aid.
 It is money generated by business activity that is illegally siphoned out of developing countries.
-ONE’s new analysis also shows that if only a fraction of this money was recovered and used to fight poverty, in sub-Saharan Africa alone the recovered money could be used to:
+ONE’s new analysis also shows that if steps were taken to end the trillion dollar scandal, in sub-Saharan Africa alone the recovered money could be used to:

 - Educate an additional 10 million children per year;